gcanti/redux-tcomb/README.md

 # Workflow

 1. define the state structure
-2. define the actions and their effect on state (patch functions)
+2. define the actions (and optionally their effect on state)
-3. wire them up and grab the automatically generated reducer (opt-in, you can use a "normal" reducer, see later)
+3. wire them up and grab the automatically generated reducer (opt-in, **you can use a "standard" reducer**, see later)

 # Complete examples